majoravery/avery/README.md

 - [ ] footer during animation makes site vertically scrollable
 - [ ] output a printable version of the site

+Animations

+- [ ] Make sure you can click on expandable block only AFTER everything has loaded, similar to when a block is reverting

 Clock

 - [ ] implement skeleton when changing locale